Jean Grey: All-New X-Men

-In All-New X-Men, present-day Beast goes to the past and brings a younger version of Jean to the present day along with the other original X-Men in hopes of helping the present-day Cyclops to see how far he's fallen.
+In All-New X-Men, present-day Beast goes to the past and brings a younger version of Jean to the present day along with the other original X-Men in hopes of helping the present-day Cyclops to see how far he has fallen.
 This version has experienced a surge in her abilities due to the trauma of being brought to the future.
 The time travel also caused her suppressed telepathic powers to awaken much earlier in her life than they were supposed to.
 She also has a habit of reading people's minds without their permission, to the great frustration of her team.
 During the Battle of the Atom crossover, a future version of this Jean Grey, who had never returned to the past and whose powers had grown beyond her control, would return to the present as Xorn, a member of the future Brotherhood of Mutants.
-Xorn perished during the battle, but in the process the X-Men also found out that there is something preventing the All-New X-Men from returning to the past.
+Xorn died during the battle, but in the process the X-Men also found out that there is something preventing the All-New X-Men from returning to the past.
 During this timeline, she reads the mind of current Beast, who regrets never admitting his feelings for her, so confronts younger Beast and gives him a kiss, which creates problems with the younger Cyclops.
 She and her team also leave the Jean Grey School for mutants and go to Cyclops's school, where she forms a reluctant friendship with Emma Frost as she trains her psychic abilities.

 Jean is later kidnapped by the Shi'ar and placed on trial for the destruction done by the Phoenix Force years earlier in a 2014 crossover storyline The Trial of Jean Grey.
 The All-New X-Men team up with the Guardians of the Galaxy to rescue Jean from the Shi'ar homeworld, but Jean awakens a new power that she never had, in which she is able to absorb massive amounts of psionic energy from others and combine her telepathy and telekinesis, which she used to defeat the powerful Gladiator, leader of the Shi'ar.

 While searching for new mutants, Jean and the All-New X-Men get teleported into the Ultimate Marvel universe.
 She teams up with Spider-Man (Miles Morales) to rescue Beast, who has been trapped by the local Doctor Doom.
 Before she is teleported back she gives Miles Morales a kiss.
-Upon their return to Earth 616, she and the All-New X-Men team up with the Guardians of the Galaxy a second time in search of The Black Vortex.
+Upon their return to Earth-616, she and the All-New X-Men team up with the Guardians of the Galaxy a second time in search of The Black Vortex.